-4.1.1 The FEA Business Reference Model
+4.1 The FEA Business Reference Model

 The Business Reference Model (BRM) of the Federal Enterprise Architecture is a function-driven framework for describing the business operations of the Federal Government.
-It describes the lines of business (LOB) independently of the agencies that perform them and categorizes them into 3 business areas.
-These three business areas are: Service for Citizens, Support Delivery of Services, and Management of Government Resources (see Figure 5).
+It describes the lines of business (LOB) independent of the agencies that perform them and categorizes them into four business areas.
+These are: Service for Citizens, Mode of Delivery, Support Delivery of Services, and Management of Government Resources (see Figure 7).

-While a few of the LOBs and Sub-functions (sub-functions are not depicted in Figure 5) may be entirely implemented within a single agency, this is not at all the norm particularly in the geospatial arena.
+While a few of the LOBs and Sub-functions (sub-functions are not depicted in Figure 7) may be entirely implemented within a single agency, this is not the norm-particularly in the geospatial arena.
 Thus, agencies need to define the business activities that they perform and categorize them under the FEA BRM hierarchy.
-OMB can then appropriately manage these activities in a cross-agency environment and agencies can discover and take advantage of services offered by other agencies that might benefit their business.
+OMB can then appropriately manage these activities in a cross-agency environment, and agencies can discover and take advantage of services offered by other agencies that might benefit their business.

-4.1.2 The Geospatial Aspects of the FEA Business Reference Model
+4.2 The Geospatial Aspects of the FEA Business Reference Model

-While there is not an independent geospatial line of business within the FEA BRM, geospatial information serves as a strong integrating force in many lines of business.
-Time and space, or when and where things happen (geospatial), are often a common factor in business processes which are seemingly disconnected.
+While there is no independent geospatial line of business within the FEA BRM, geospatial information serves as a strong integrating force in many lines of business.
+Time and space, or when and where things happen (geospatial), are often common factors in business processes which are seemingly disconnected.
 They often help organizations and the public understand complex relationships that might be overlooked using other analytical methods.
 Use of geospatial information augments agency mission and business activities with the common view linked through location.
 Geospatial information, technologies, and services are still an underutilized resource for managing a multi-functional, distributed, and organizationally diverse enterprise such as the federal government.
-Analysis indicated that all 32 Lines of business delineated within the FEA can benefit from location based approaches to some extent.
+Our research indicated that all 32 LOBs delineated within the FEA can benefit from location based approaches to some extent.

-Appendix C contains a table showing the business areas and lines of business within the FEA BRM.
+Appendix E contains a table showing the business areas and lines of business within the FEA BRM.
 It then describes how geospatial data or services could play a primary or secondary role in the line of business and a description of the line of business.
-It also provides a set of example location based approaches have been used within that line of business.
+It also provides a set of example location based approaches that have been used within that line of business.
 For example, under the entry "Financial Management" line of business, the table indicates that location based approaches are not a primary component of this activity and thus it is rated a secondary user/creator.
-Under this LOB there is an example that geospatial approaches can be used for tracking and allocation of grants and/or contract dollars by state, congressional districts, or other geographic area and to measure performance against goals.
-The line of business does indeed have location content and that content could be utilized to analyze (and potentially improve) the geospatial distribution of grant/contract awards.
+Under this LOB there is an example that geospatial approaches can be used to track grants and/or contract dollars by state or congressional district, then measure performance against goals.
+So it becomes clear that the line of business does indeed have location content, and that that content could be utilized to analyze (and potentially improve) the geospatial distribution of grant/contract awards.

-The information in Appendix C demonstrates the pervasiveness of location within the business activities of government.
+The information in Appendix E demonstrates the pervasiveness of location within the business activities of government.
 Twenty lines of business (63%) are identified as having primary geospatial elements.
 In the "Services for Citizens" lines of business 74% are identified as having geospatial as a primary element.
 The "Services for Citizens" lines of business represent the mission areas of government and are the critical areas where the improved use of geospatial information and technology can significantly increase the ability to meet the needs of the nation's population.